 Wireless charging technology, although it appears futuristic, is based on a century-old concept known as electromagnetic induction.
 At its core, the system is composed of two primary components: a transmitter and a receiver.
 The transmitter, connected to the power source, generates an electromagnetic field through a coil.
 This field is captured by the receiver’s coil, resulting in energy transfer that can power a battery.

-In parallel : What’s the Role of Quantum Sensors in Advancing UK’s Geological Survey Capabilities?
+Also to discover : What’s the Role of Quantum Sensors in Advancing UK’s Geological Survey Capabilities?

 One of the biggest advantages of this technology is the elimination of physical tethering.
 For EVs, this means that charging can occur without the need for cumbersome cables and plugs.
 This wireless charging system offers a seamless, convenient, and efficient way to keep EVs powered and on the road.